-Marsha and Jay Glazer Endowed Chair in Jewish Studies, Assistant Professor, Jackson School of International Studies
+Marsha and Jay Glazer Endowed Chair in Jewish Studies, Associate Professor, Jackson School of International Studies

 Ph.D.
 Princeton University (2014)

 Office: Thomson 224

 Office Hours: Contact for appointment